10 Surprising Celebrities Who You Didn’t Know Started on Broadway

 Anne Kendrick

-Anna Kendrick shocked audiences with her singing voice when she starred in 2012’s “Pitch Perfect” and became an overnight pop sensation with her song, “Cups.”
+Anna Kendrick shocked audiences with her singing voice when she starred in 2012’s “Pitch Perfect” and became an overnight pop sensation with her song “Cups.”
 But long before she took the stage with the Barden Bellas, Kendrick was an up-and-coming Broadway star who landed her big break when she was cast in the Broadway revival of “High Society” in 1998 when she was 12 years old.
 The part, a precocious, grumpy little sister, earned Kendrick a Tony nomination (she’s the third-youngest nominee of all time, mind you), and the rest is history.

 Sarah Jessica Parker

-Long before she was walking through the streets of Manhattan in Manolo Blahniks as Carrie Bradshaw on “Sex and the City,” she was a grungy, curly-haired orphan in the Broadway musical, “Annie,” in 1977 when she was 12.
+Long before she was walking through the streets of Manhattan in Manolo Blahniks as Carrie Bradshaw on “Sex and the City,” she was a grungy, curly-haired orphan in the Broadway musical “Annie” in 1977 when she was 12.
 In fact, Parker was the first-ever Broadway Annie, and we’re assuming that the actresses who followed her had big shoes to fill.

 Ariana Grande

 You might recognize Ariana Grande as a chart-topping pop singer, but before she was singing in front stadiums across the world, she was performing in modest New York theaters.
-When she was 15, Grande found her big break in the Broadway musical “13,” alongside her “Victorious” cast mate, Elizabeth Gillies, in 2008.
-It didn’t take long before the part, a supporting cast cheerleader, helped Grande land Nickelodeon shows like “Victorious” and “Sam & Cat,” which eventually gave her enough fame to launch her music career.
+When she was 15, Grande found her big break in the Broadway musical “13,” alongside her “Victorious” castmate Elizabeth Gillies, in 2008.
+It didn’t take long before the part, a supporting cast cheerleader, helped Grande land Nickelodeon shows such as “Victorious” and “Sam & Cat,” which eventually gave her enough fame to launch her music career.

 Nick Jonas

-Even before Nick Jonas joined his older brothers, Joe and Kevin, in their world-touring boyband, The Jonas Brothers, he had on-stage experience as a child Broadway actor.
-The “Jealous” singer’s Broadway career began at 7 years old when he landed parts as Tiny Tim in “A Christmas Carol,” Chip Potts in “Beauty and the Beast,” Little Jake ” in “Annie Get Your Gun,” and Gavroche in “Les Misérables.”
+Even before Nick Jonas joined his older brothers, Joe and Kevin, in their world-touring boy band the Jonas Brothers, he had on-stage experience as a child Broadway actor.
+The “Jealous” singer’s Broadway career began at 7 years old when he landed parts as Tiny Tim in “A Christmas Carol,” Chip Potts in “Beauty and the Beast,” Little Jake in “Annie Get Your Gun,” and Gavroche in “Les Misérables.”
 Given Jonas’s extensive Broadway experience, it makes sense that he would return to the stage in 2012 as the lead in “How to Succeed in Business Without Really Trying.”

 Meryl Streep

-Meryl Streep might be known today as one of the most respected and awarded film actresses, but she also got her start from the stage.
-In 1977, two years after she graduated from Yale University, Streep, 28 at the time, starred in the Broadway musical, “Happy End,” which an Obie award—one of the first in a long list of accolades to come.
+Meryl Streep might be known today as one of the most respected and awarded film actresses, but she also got her start on the stage.
+In 1977, two years after she graduated from Yale University, Streep, 28 at the time, starred in the Broadway musical “Happy End,” for which she won an Obie award—one of the first in a long list of accolades to come.

 Kristen Bell